dylanmc/cryptol/examples/ChaChaPolyCryptolIETF.md

 type ChaChaState = [16][32]
 ```

 The algorithm name is "ChaCha".
-"ChaCha20" is a specific instance
+"ChaCha20" is a specific instance where
-where 20 "rounds" (or 80 quarter rounds - see Section 2.1) are used.
+20 "rounds" (or 80 quarter rounds - see "The ChaCha Quarter Round", below)
+are used.
 Other variations are defined, with 8 or 12 rounds, but in this
 document we only describe the 20-round ChaCha, so the names "ChaCha"
 and "ChaCha20" will be used interchangeably.